yoyoyoseob/objc-deli-ios-0615-public/README.md

 Write all of your code in `FISAppDelegate.m`

 1. Build a method that a new customer will use when entering the deli.
-The method, `takeANumberWithLine:Name:`, should accept the current line of people, `katzDeli`, along with the new person's name, and tell them their position in line.
+The method, `takeANumberWithLine:Name:`, should accept the current line of people, `katzDeli`, along with the new person's name, and tell them their position in line (as an NSNumber).
 And don't go being too programmer-y and give them their index.
 These are normal people.
 If they are 7th in line, tell them that.
 Don't get their hopes up by telling them they are number 6 in line.

 2. Build a method `nowServing`.
 This method should call out (via `NSLog`) the next person in line and then remove them from the line.
 If there is nobody in line, it should say that "There is nobody waiting to be served!"